 We built Depot based on our experience with Docker as both application and platform engineers, primarily as the tool we wanted to use ourselves — a fast container builder service that supported all

-Building the Docker image is slow in CI — common CI providers often do not have native support for Docker build cache, instead requiring cache to be save to and loaded from tarballs, which can be quite slow.
-CI providers often offer limited resources, causing overall build time to be long.
+Building the Docker image is slow in CI — common CI providers often do not have native support for the Docker build cache.
+Instead, they require layer cache to be saved to and loaded from tarballs over slow networks.
+Often, CI providers offer limited resources as well, causing overall build time to be long.

-You do not have to switch to a different CI provider, Depot works within your existing workflow by swapping out the call to
+Depot works within your existing CI workflow by swapping out the call to

 docker build with

-depot build.
-See our guides for more information.
+docker in your environment to leverage Depot.
+See our continuous integration guides for more information.

-Building the Docker image on your local machine is slow or expensive — since Depot executes builds on remote compute infrastructure, it offloads the CPU, memory, disk, and network resources required to that remote builder.
+Building the Docker image on your local machine is slow or expensive — Docker can hog resources on developer machines, taking up valuable network, CPU, and memory resources.
+Depot executes builds on remote compute infrastructure; it offloads the CPU, memory, disk, and network resources required to that remote builder.
 If builds on your local machine are slow due to constrained compute, disk, or network,

 Additionally, since the project build cache is available remotely, multiple people can send builds to the same project and benefit from the same cache.
 If your coworker has already built the same image, your

 depot build command will re-use the previous result.
-This is especically useful for very slow builds, or for example in reviewing a coworker's branch, you are able to pull their Docker image from cache without an expensive rebuild.
+This is especially useful for very slow builds, or for example, in reviewing a coworker's branch, you can pull their Docker image from the cache without an expensive rebuild.